NishmithaKSuvarna/Fake-News-Detection/README.md

 # FAKE-NEWS-DETECTION

 ## What is fake news?
- Fake news,also known as junk news,pseudo news is a form of news consisting of deliberste disinformation spread via traditional news media or online social media.
+ Fake news, also known as junk news, pseudo news is a form of news consisting of deliberste disinformation spread via traditional news media or online social media.

 ## About this project:
  This project aims at detecting fake news.

- Using sklearn  we build a TfidVectorizer on our dataset.Then we intialize a PassiveAggressiveClassifier and fit the model.At the end the accuracy score and confusion matrix tells how our model fares.
+ Using sklearn  we build a TfidVectorizer on our dataset.Then we intialize a PassiveAggressiveClassifier and fit the model.
+At the end the accuracy score and confusion matrix tells how our model fares.

  ![fake-news-detection](https://user-images.githubusercontent.com/67892708/87383431-d8c91d00-c5b6-11ea-9d07-e47afe96f7f3.jpg)